raushangrdimt6049/BHU-Demo-Website-For-Registration-of-Student-for-Different-Courses./README.md

 4. Payment Verification:
-o	After the user completes the payment, Razorpay sends a response to the browser. o	The browser sends this response to the /verify-payment endpoint on the server. o	The server verifies the payment signature with Razorpay to ensure it's legitimate. o	If verified, the server updates the student's record in students.xlsx to include the selectedCourse details (locking the application) and also adds a new row to a "Payments" sheet in the Excel file to log the transaction. o	The user is then redirected to the final payment-summary.html page.
+o	After the user completes the payment, Razorpay sends a response to the browser. o	The browser sends this response to the /verify-payment endpoint on the server. o	The server verifies the payment signature with Razorpay to ensure it's legitimate.
+This is done within a database transaction to ensure data integrity. o	If verified, the server:
+    1. Updates the student's record in the `students` table to include the final `selectedCourse` details, effectively locking the application.
+    2. Inserts a new row into the `payments` table to create a permanent log of the transaction. o	The user is then redirected to the final payment-summary.html page.

-This entire structure creates a robust, step-by-step application flow using simple but powerful web technologies, with Node.js and an Excel file acting as a lightweight and easy-to-manage backend.
+This entire structure creates a robust, step-by-step application flow using modern web technologies, with Node.js and PostgreSQL providing a secure and scalable backend.